The Savannah cat is an intriguing and mysterious animal thanks to their unique blend of exotic looks and playful temperament.

 With proper training, these curious cats can learn simple commands.
 For example, you can teach your Savannah cat how to retrieve toys, and they love games and food puzzles.

-Savannahs can even figure out how to open doors and cabinets.
+Savannahs can even figure out how to open doors and cupboards.
 It’s in their nature to explore, so they’ll get into things you might not expect.

-8. They enjoy being walked on a leash
+8. They enjoy being walked on a lead

-Have you ever wanted to own a cat that you could stroll around the block with?
-Savannah cats can be leash-trained successfully.
+Have you ever wanted to own a cat that you could stroll around the park with?
+Savannah cats can be lead-trained successfully.
 This requires practice and patience, but the pleasure of walking your cat through the park is well worth the effort.

 Keep in mind: while they may behave like dogs, Savannahs are still felines.
-Their necks can’t handle the kind of pressure you would use while leash-walking a dog.
-Instead of a regular dog leash, you can use a walking jacket or harness specially made for a Savannah cat’s unique build.
+Their necks can’t handle the kind of pressure you would use while lead-walking a dog.
+Instead of a regular dog lead, you can use a walking jacket or harness specially made for a Savannah cat’s unique build.